grpc/proposal/A116-virtual-rpcs.md

 #### Deadlines and Cancellations

-We must support deadlines and cancellations for both the Session Request and each individual virtual request.
+We must support deadlines and cancellations for both the session and each individual virtual request.

 * **Session Deadline**: The session deadline is converted to a `grpc-timeout`